kasargeant/Ibis.js/README.md

 ### License

-Currently the library is released under the GPL-3.0 license.
+Currently the Ibis.js library is released under the GPL-3.0 license.
+See LICENSE.txt.

+Copyright &copy; Kyle Alexis Sargeant 2015-2016.